Columbus, OH Solar Panels

 Columbus Utilities Electricity Rates

-Columbus homeowners can reduce solar installation costs through federal tax credits and solar incentives in Georgia.
+Columbus homeowners can significantly reduce solar installation costs through available solar incentives in Ohio and federal programs.

 The Residential Clean Energy Credit lets people claim a tax credit worth 30% the cost of a solar panel system in the year it’s installed.
 The credit can only be used against taxes you owe or have already paid that year, but any excess credit can be rolled over to future years.